Laura Loomer: Views

-Loomer has been widely described as far-right, alt-right, or alt-lite.
-Cultural critic James Wolcott called her a "raging zealot ... intent on becoming the agent provocateur."
-Loomer has denounced the alt-right and publicly repudiated white supremacist Richard B. Spencer, who coined the term, and refused to share a stage with him.
-She received antisemitic threats and harassment from the alt-right after this dispute.
-However, Loomer has indicated she supports white nationalism, claiming it is distinct from white supremacy; and that white nationalists "need effective leaders—people who aren't Richard Spencer, people who aren't James Allsup—to effectively convey that message."
+Loomer has been described by various sources as far-right, a white nationalist (including by herself), as well as alt-right, and alt-lite, and has described herself as a proud Islamophobe.
+Cultural critic James Wolcott called her a "raging zealot ... intent on becoming the agent provocateur".
+Loomer has denounced the alt-right and publicly repudiated white supremacist Richard B. Spencer (who coined the term) and refused to share a stage with him.
+In 2017, a tweet by Spencer referenced a number of associated individuals, classifying them as the "alt-lite".
+This included Loomer, who he characterized as a "Zionist fanatic."
+However, Loomer has indicated she supports white nationalism, claiming it is distinct from white supremacy and that white nationalists "need effective leaders—people who aren't Richard Spencer, people who aren't James Allsup—to effectively convey that message."